-- 1. Analyse the Displacement Field Approximations for CLPT and FSDT. - 2.
-Analyse the Solutions for Bending of Rectangular Laminated Plates using CLPT. - 3.
-Analyse the Naiver Solutions of Cross-Ply and Angle-Ply Laminated Simply- Supported Plates. - 4.
-Understand the Finite Element Solutions for Bending of Rectangular Laminated Plates using CLPT and FSDT. - 5.
+- 1. Identify the Displacement Field Approximations for CLPT and FSDT. - 2.
+Analyze the Solutions for Bending of Rectangular Laminated Plates using CLPT. - 3.
+Make use of Finite Element Solutions for Bending of Rectangular Laminated Plates using CLPT. - 4.
+Create Finite Element models. - 5.
 Develop the computer programs for the analysis of composite plates.